 Wasilenko J and Fridovich-Keil JL (2006) Relationship between UDP-galactose 4'-epimerase activity and galactose sensitivity in yeast.
 J Biol Chem 281(13):8443-9

-Abstract: UDP galactose 4'-epimerase (GALE) catalyzes the final step of the highly conserved Leloir pathway of galactose metabolism.
+Abstract: UDP-galactose 4'-epimerase (GALE) catalyzes the final step of the highly conserved Leloir pathway of galactose metabolism.
 Loss of GALE in humans results in a variant form of the metabolic disorder, galactosemia.
 Loss of GALE in yeast results in galactose-dependent growth arrest.
 Although the role of GALE in galactose metabolism has been recognized for decades, the precise relationship between GALE activity and galactose sensitivity has remained unclear.
-Here we have explored this relationship by asking: (1) Is GALE rate-limiting for galactose metabolism in yeast, (2) What is the relationship between GALE activity and galactose-dependent growth arrest in yeast, and (3) What is the relationship between GALE activity and the abnormal accumulation of galactose metabolites in yeast?
-To answer these questions, we engineered a strain of yeast in which GALE was doxycycline-repressible, and studied these cells under conditions of intermediate GALE expression.
-Our results demonstrated a smooth linear relationship between galactose metabolism and GALE activity over a range from 0 to ~5%, but a steep threshold relationship between growth rate in galactose and GALE activity over the same range.
-The relationship between abnormal accumulation of metabolites and GALE activity was also linear over the range from 0 to ~5%, suggesting that if the abnormal accumulation of metabolites underlies galactose-dependent growth-arrest in GALE-impaired yeast, either the impact of individual metabolites must be synergistic, and/or the threshold of sensitivity must be very steep.
-Together, these data reveal important points of similarity and contrast between the roles of GALE and galactose 1-P uridylyltransferase (GALT) in galactose metabolism in yeast, and provide a framework for future studies in mammalian systems.
+Here we have explored this relationship by asking the following.
+1) Is GALE rate-limiting for galactose metabolism in yeast?
+2) What is the relationship between GALE activity and galactose-dependent growth arrest in yeast?
+3) What is the relationship between GALE activity and the abnormal accumulation of galactose metabolites in yeast?
+To answer these questions we engineered a strain of yeast in which GALE was doxycycline-repressible and studied these cells under conditions of intermediate GALE expression.
+Our results demonstrated a smooth linear relationship between galactose metabolism and GALE activity over a range from 0 to approximately 5% but a steep threshold relationship between growth rate in galactose and GALE activity over the same range.
+The relationship between abnormal accumulation of metabolites and GALE activity was also linear over the range from 0 to approximately 5%, suggesting that if the abnormal accumulation of metabolites underlies galactose-dependent growth-arrest in GALE-impaired yeast, either the impact of individual metabolites must be synergistic and/or the threshold of sensitivity must be very steep.
+Together these data reveal important points of similarity and contrast between the roles of GALE and galactose-1-phosphate uridylyltransferase in galactose metabolism in yeast and provide a framework for future studies in mammalian systems.

 Topics addressed in this paper